2017

 Department of Health and Social Care

-Concerns summary Fragmented care resulted from out-of-hours services lacking joint access to NHS records.
+Concerns summary (AI summary) Fragmented care resulted from out-of-hours services lacking joint access to NHS records.
 Additionally, patients with alcohol addiction faced difficulties accessing timely mental health services due to an apparent lack of awareness regarding their complex needs.

 All Responded